Israel-Adeniba/Building-an-Elastic-SIEM-Lab/README.md

 <h2>Program walk-through:</h2>

 - Create a free Elastic account (14day free trial)
-- Set up the Elastic Agent on Kali to collect and send logs to the SIEM.
+- Set up the Elastic Agent on Linux to collect and send logs to the SIEM.
 - Generate security events on the Kali VM.
 - Search for security events using queries in Elastic SIEM.
 - Build a dashboard to visualize security events.